top of page

 1. Can the student remember to wear their gardening gloves and put them on independently?

-5. Can the student label their pots/tray?
+5. Model then invite the sensory explorer to label their pots/tray?

 Activity